atticuschristensen/atticuschristensen.github.io/index.md

 use-site-title: true
 ---

-I am currently looking for an exciting new job, so please see my [resume](http://google.com).
+I am graduating soon and looking for a job.
+Main interests include data science, machine learning, and cryptography.
+See my [resume](atticus_christensen_cv.pdf)!

-I also am finish up my PhD in mathematics.
-Learn more about my [research](), or about my general [interests]()
+Right now I am finishing up my PhD in mathematics.
+Learn more about my [research](/research), or about my general [interests]()